command-line-interface-pages/v2-tooling/md-to-clip/README.md

 ## Notes

-- All Better TlDr placeholders are required by default as there is no special syntax to present optional placeholders in TlDr pages.
+- All Command Line Interface Page placeholders are required by default as there is no special syntax to present optional placeholders in TlDr pages.
-- All Better TlDr repeated placeholders allow 0 or more arguments to be substituted by default as there is no special syntax to present placeholders requiring other argument count in TlDr pages.
+- All Command Line Interface Page repeated placeholders allow 0 or more arguments to be substituted by default as there is no special syntax to present placeholders requiring other argument count in TlDr pages.